With a focus on the Midwest and northeastern North America

 - The Book of Fungi.
 University of Chicago Press.

 Mushrooms and other fungi are strongly associated with trees, plants, and habitats.
-Learning to identify trees and recognize plant communities will help you in finding and identifying the fungi.
+Learning to identify trees and recognize plant communities will help in finding and identifying the fungi.

 - Mohlenbrock, Robert H. 2006.

 - Forest Trees of Illinois.
 Ninth edition, 2006 update by IL-DNR, Illinois Department of Natural Resources, Springfield, IL.

 - Peterson, Roger Tory, Janet Wehr, and George Petrides.
 1998.

 - Eastern Trees [A Field Guide to Eastern Trees: Eastern United States and Canada, Including the Midwest (Peterson Field Guides)].
 Houghton Mifflin Harcourt.

 - Tekiela, Stan.
 2006.

 - Trees of Illinois Field Guide.
 Adventure Publications, Minnesota.

 - Black, M. R. and E. J. Judziewicz.
 2009.